-Chinese concert pianist and doctoral candidate Brian Lin enjoys a multi-faceted career of not only high-profile performances across four continents, but also as the founder of the Nova Music Academy, the co-founder of the international media startup Piano League, and as an award-winning financial pundit.
+Chinese concert pianist Brian Yuebing Lin enjoys a career of not only high-profile performances across four continents, but also as a frequent lecturer and music educator, the founder of the international media platform Piano League, and as an award-winning financial pundit.
 Describing his performance skill set, the renowned pianist Matti Raekallio hails Lin as “a tremendous virtuoso with an appealing richness of musical imagination and a performer’s courage that immediately captures the listener.”

 Mr. Lin first gained national attention as one of only 20 young artists in the United States to receive the $100,000 Jack Kent Cooke Foundation Graduate Arts Award.
 Since then, he has taken the international piano scene by storm, enjoying a career that has taken him to performances across the United States, China, Canada, Korea, France, Australia, and Russia.
 The world’s renowned chamber music festivals have hosted Lin, including the Taos School of Music, Kneisel Hall Chamber Music Festival, and the Four Seasons Winter Workshop.
-Furthermore, the world’s top pianists have shared the stage with Mr. Lin in master classes, including Stephen Hough, Leon Fleisher, Murray Perahia, and Richard Goode.
+Furthermore, the world’s top pianists have shared the stage with Mr. Lin in masterclasses, including Stephen Hough, Leon Fleisher, Murray Perahia, Richard Goode, and Robert Levin.

 An accomplished veteran on the piano competitive circuit, Mr. Lin has earned first-prize finishes at both the Virginia Waring as well as the Lennox International Piano Competitions, and took a top-four finish in the Hilton Head International Competition.
 In the multi-instrumental realm, he took Third Prize in the Houston Symphony’s Ima Hogg International Competition, for which he was featured in the Houston Chronicle.